 - Pixel Lookalikes

 The more we sell the more we spend time scaling out the campaign.
 They end up getting monitored very closely particularly when the budget starts being increased, which is another method we use.

 - Bully Method – as coined by Tim Burd of Adleaks & Agency Y. Read more about the Bully method by clicking the link.

-Adding manual bidding into the mix can add much more fire power to campaigns you have already duplicated.
+Adding manual bidding into the mix can add much more firepower to campaigns you have already duplicated.

 NEVER EVER TOUCH A CONVERTING CAMPAIGN (other than duplicating).

-Another thing to note is video is performing increasingly well and has done so for a while now.
+Another thing to note is the video is performing increasingly well and has done so for a while now.
 They do not need to be intricate or incredibly complex.
 It can be as much as a slideshow or an unboxing done on your phone.

 As you can see by the following screenshot, the store started with a massive bang.
 Within weeks I had scaled my ad spend to $5,000 a day.
-I was finally realising every dream I had had leading up to that point.
+I was finally realizing every dream I had had leading up to that point.
 I literally felt like I was becoming the success I always knew I would be…but Facebook had other ideas for me.

 If you've been online for at least 12 months you might remember May last year when Facebook was rolling out their new “Pixel Update”.

-I do, because I feel like it was the reason that the store hit the skids so quickly.
+I do because I feel like it was the reason that the store hit the skids so quickly.
 I went from spending $5,000 a day on ads and profiting twice that to spending less than $1,000 a day within a week.